Publish a new VoiceMap audio tour

 I was very impressed while working with the staff at VoiceMap.
-They were incredibly fast to respond via email.
+They were incredibly fast to respond.
 They were so very detail oriented and patient.
 I really felt taken care of and they allowed me to be as creative as possible but also ensured that the best product would come out of it.
-It could not have been more smooth nor more efficient in my humble opinion.
+It could not have been more smooth nor more efficient.

 Six straightforward steps and support at every turn

 Many of the publishers we work with are new to audio tours.
 Some don’t know where to start.
 We’ve made it simple to get from concept to compelling tour as easily as possible.
 But we know our process isn’t a perfect fit for every tour and we’re flexible too, especially if you’ve published audio tours before.